Bharath-vaj/odata-v2-salesforce-api/README.md

    - Use display components like text or rich text fields to show the external object fields retrieved by the flow.

 4. **Configure the Flow on Record Page:**
-   - Drag and drop the Flow -> Component onto the Record page.
+   - Drag and drop the `Flow` Component onto the Record page.
    - Configure the flow to start automatically when the record page loads, or trigger it based on specific user actions.

 ### 3. Indirect Lookup